 Kākahi remain abundant in the Ōkere Arm and Lake Rotoiti where high densities are present.
 Although, kākahi abundance has varied markedly over the study period, kākahi densities have generally increased over the study.
 The Ōkere Arm is a dynamic environment and future changes in kākahi abundance are inevitable until equilibrium is reached.

 6 ACKNOWLEDGEMENTS

-Thanks to Trevor Huriwai and Kris Taipeti for assistance with fieldwork.
-Roger Bawden from Wildland Consultants provided the map of Lake Rotoiti.
+Thanks to Trevor Huriwai and Kris Taipeti for assistance with fieldwork Thanks also to Roger Bawden from Wildland Consultants who provided the map of Lake Rotoiti.